BazzaCuda/trayCentralize/README.md

 If you want trayCentralize to always ignore a particular type of window (e.g. every time Notepad opens), press Ctrl-Shift-F1 in that window and trayCentralize will ignore it forevermore.

-(Currently, if you wish to reverse that ban, simply edit the .ini file that trayCentralize creates, and remove the appropriate line.
+(If you wish to reverse that ban, simply edit the .ini file that trayCentralize creates, and remove the appropriate line.)
-This needs to be done without the app running, or your change will be overwritten when the app closes.
-This will be fixed in the next version.)

 The value of trayCentralize can immediately be appreciated by opening windows like the Win-R Run dialog, especially if you have an ultra-wide monitor.